Hummus with Miso

 ½ teaspoon kosher salt

 Black sesame seeds for garnish (optional)

-Assortment of crudités or pita bread.
+An assortment of crudités or pita bread.

-1. In a food processor add the chick peas, miso, zest, juice, garlic and salt.
+1. In a food processor add the chickpeas, miso, zest, juice, garlic, and salt.
 Pure for about 30 seconds then with a rubber spatula scrape down the sides and puree again.
 Continue until you have a smooth puree.
 Taste to see if there’s enough salt.
 If it’s a bit flat tasting you just need a bit more salt to bring out all the flavors.

 2. To serve place in the center of a small serving plate or wooden board, drizzle the olive oil around and arrange your veggies, pita and/or crackers around the hummus.

 You can make this ahead and keep it covered in the refrigerator for a week.